Dynamic Packaging Solutions for Online Booking Engines: Building a One-Stop Shop for Travel Experience

 Additionally, dynamic packaging should employ value-added functions like AI-based recommendation engines and revenue management systems.

 Customer facing layer

-Building user-friendly travel portal is a must for modern online distribution.
+Building a user-friendly travel portal is a must for modern online distribution.
 Common booking UX in OTA doesn’t have to differ much from the UX of a travel retailer selling dynamic packages.
-While package creation seems a long and cumbersome process for a user, there are some basic approaches to making it smooth and intuitive:
+But it must be intuitive and user-oriented.

 Modular design.
 You can break down the package into logical parts (e.g. Hotel> Flight >Transfer) and use an existing interface flow for each of these steps.

 Tours and activities based on other user choices.
 You can use a simple rule-based recommendation engine to suggest relevant attractions to be added to the package using the location, time, and accommodation data.
-Suggesting T&A is a good upsale opportunity.
+Suggesting T&A is a good upselling opportunity.

 Disruptive Technology Opportunities in Dynamic Packaging

 There are more technology solutions out there that can make a dynamic packaging system more functional and modern.
 Here are the main ones.